 The formal practice of what is now commonly referred to as “public relations” dates to the early 20th century.
-In the relatively brief period leading up to today, public relations has been defined in many different ways, the definition often evolving alongside public relations’ changing roles and technological advances.
+Since that time, public relations has been defined in myriad ways, the definition often evolving alongside public relations’ changing roles and advances in technology.

-- Anticipating, analyzing and interpreting public opinion, attitudes and issues that might impact, for good or ill, the operations and plans of the organization.
+Anticipating, analyzing and interpreting public opinion, attitudes and issues that might have an impact, for good or ill, on the operations and plans of the organization.

-- Counseling management at all levels in the organization with regard to policy decisions, courses of action and communication, taking into account their public ramifications and the organization’s social or citizenship responsibilities.
+Counseling management at all levels in the organization with regard to policy decisions, courses of action and communications – including crisis communications -- taking into account their public ramifications and the organization’s social or citizenship responsibilities.

-- Researching, conducting and evaluating, on a continuing basis, programs of action and communication to achieve the informed public understanding necessary to the success of an organization’s aims.
-These may include marketing; financial; fund raising; employee, community or government relations; and other programs.
+Researching, conducting and evaluating, on a continuing basis, programs of action and communications to achieve the informed public understanding necessary to the success of an organization’s aims.
+These may include marketing; financial; fundraising; employee, community or government relations; and other programs.

-Below are some of the disciplines within PR:
+Below are some of the disciplines/functions within PR: